dcodeIO/MetaScript/README.md

 ---
 The API is pretty much straight forward:

-* **new MetaScript(source:string)** creates a new instance with `source` compiled to a meta program.
+* **new MetaScript(source:string)**
+  Creates a new instance with `source` compiled to a meta program.
+* **MetaScript#program**
-* **MetaScript#program** contains the meta program's source.
+  Contains the meta program's source.
-* **MetaScript#transform(scope:Object, basedir:string=):string** runs the meta program, transforming the source depending on what's defined in `scope` and returns the final source. `basedir` specifies the base directory for top level relative includes and defaults to `.` under node.js and `/` in the browser.
+* **MetaScript#transform(scope:Object, basedir:string=):string**
+  Runs the meta program, transforming the source depending on what's defined in `scope` and returns the final source.
+  `basedir` specifies the base directory for top level relative includes and defaults to `.` under node.js and `/` in the browser.

 One step compilation / transformation:

+* **MetaScript.compile(source:string):string**
-* **MetaScript.compile(source:string):string** is just the raw compiler that compiles the source to a meta program and returns its JavaScript source.
+  Is just the raw compiler that compiles the source to a meta program and returns its JavaScript source.
-* **MetaScript.transform(source:string, scope:Object, basedir:string=):string** compiles the source to a meta program,
+* **MetaScript.transform(source:string, scope:Object, basedir:string=):string**
-  transforms it using the specified scope and returns the final source.
+  Compiles the source to a meta program, transforms it using the specified scope and returns the final source.

 Command line
 ------------